 Error code 13.
 This could be caused by PvD failing to mount the PvD disk at the mount specified by the administrator.
 The PvD disk will fail to mount if the drive letter is already used by other hardware.
 Select a different letter as the mount point for the personal vDisk.

 Personal vDisk kernel mode drivers failed to install.

 Error code 14.
 Personal vDisk installs drivers during the first inventory update after installation.
 Some antivirus products prevent installation of the driver when attempted outside the context of an installer.
 Temporarily disable the antivirus real time scan or add exceptions in the antivirus for PvD drivers during the first time inventory creation.

 Cannot create a snapshot of the system volume.
 Make sure that the Volume Shadow Copy service is enabled.

 Error code 15.
 This could occur because the Volume Shadow Copy service is disabled.
 Enable the Volume Shadow Copy service and retry taking an inventory.

 The change journal failed to activate.
 Try again after waiting for few minutes.

 Error code 16.
 Personal vDisk uses change journal for tracking changes made to master image.
 During an inventory update, if PvD detects that the change journal is disabled, it attempts to enable it; this error occurs when that attempt fails.
 Wait for few minutes and retry.

 There is not enough free space in the system volume.

 Error code 17.
 There is not enough free space available on the C drive of the desktop for the image update operation.
-Expand the system volume or removed unused files to free space in the system volume.
+Expand the system volume or remove unused files to free space in the system volume.
 The image update should begin again after the next restart.